EVERY DAY FROM 11AM-8PM

-Morrissey's, here in the reimagined Adelphi Hotel's lobby, reflects that proud and eclectic heritage.
-Wood fired pizzas and artful crudos spread across tables filled with good friends, good conversation, and great drinks.
+At Morrissey's, couched within the reimagined Adelphi Hotel, wood fired pizzas and artful crudos spread across tables filled with good friends, good conversation, and great drinks.
 Local beer, craft cocktails, and a top-notch wine list complement an array of small plates and shareable dishes.
+The atmosphere reflects John Morrissey's rugged spirit, and his vision of Saratoga's gleaming future.

 John Morrissey gave up the ghost while sitting at the old Adelphi Hotel bar.
 We dedicate this establishment to his spirited history, and we think he'd have a damn good night here with us.